Graphic Design Basics | FREE COURSE

 01:01:39

 • Learn about visual elements in design, including basic principles, color theory, typography, and history.
-Explore different design disciplines, examples of design choices, and tools for a seamless workflow.
-Understand the impact of technology on the industry, emphasizing the balance between visual appeal and clear communication.
+Explore various design disciplines, traditional and modern, with examples of design choices.
+Discover tools for a smoother design process, including software alternatives, mood boarding, and color development websites.
+Understand the impact of technology on the design industry, emphasizing the balance between visual appeal and clear communication.

 Channel avatarChannel avatarChannel avatarChannel avatarChannel avatar